oskarrough/slaytheweb/README.md

 As an example, setting `state.player.powers.weak = 5`, indicates that the player should be considered weak for five turns.
 Powers decrease by one stack per turn.

-### The player
+### Player

 On `state.player` we have you, the player.
 This object describes the health, powers and the cards you have.

 ### Dungeon

 Every game starts in a dungeon.
-You fight your way through one or more rooms to reach the end, where you win the game.
+You make your way through rooms to reach the end.

 There are different types of rooms.
 Like Monster and Campfire.
 One day there'll be more like Merchant and Treasure or a "random" room.